 My name is Laurine Kulczycky and I am the owner of Strong Girl Company.
-I am a women's strength and anti-diet nutrition specialist.
-This is how strength training and an anti-diet approach to nutrition helped me overcome my negative relationship with food and my body dysmorphia.
+I am a women's strength and anti-diet nutrition coach.
+This is how strength training and an intuitive eating approach to nutrition helped me overcome my negative relationship with food and my body dysmorphia.

 Growing up I was never the, "it girl."
 I was never the "loser" but I wasn't the girl that everyone wanted to look like, be like or that stood out in the crowd.
 I was also bullied for a good portion of my life which lead to me to have a severe negative relationship with my body and food, binge / emotional eating problems and a constant need to live up to society's version of perfect.